Skip to content

 Form Designer

-The form designer allows you to change the order of the element controls as well edit each element control.
-When an element control is dragged to the “drop area” it will automatically get placed at the bottom of the list.
 You can then scroll down and drag that control up the list to the preferred location.
 You may likewise rearrange the order of existing element controls in this area by dragging them up or down the list and dropping in a new location.

 You can also edit each element by clicking the edit button on the top right corner of the element control.

-Just below the Save and Reset button you can specify the Name of the form as well the Title and Subtitle (click the arrow button to see the title and subtitle areas).
+Just below the Save and Reset button you can specify the Name of the form as well as the Title and Subtitle (click the arrow button to see the title and subtitle areas).

 Form Preview

-This area allows you to see what the form will look like.
-Although this is intended to help in your design process, the best way to see how the form is going to look is to preview the actual form as a homeowner would.
+Although this is intended to help in your design process, the best way to see how the form functions and looks is to preview the actual form as a homeowner would.
 This is better explained in the “Link Forms” section.

-Note: The Form Name textbox will not show on the preview, but it will show up on the actual form.
+Note: The Form Name Lable textbox will not show on the preview, but it will show up on the actual form.

 Link Forms